TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 ## Interoperability Options

-The `as.interop` options configure how Application Server performs interoperability with other LoRaWAN Backend Interfaces-compliant servers.
+The `as.interop` options configure how Application Server performs interoperability with other LoRaWAN® Backend Interfaces-compliant servers.

 - `as.interop.id`: AS-ID of this Application Server
 - `as.interop.config-source`: Source of the interoperability client configuration (directory, url, blob)